STATS 7061 - Statistical Analysis

 General Course Information

-Course Code STATS 7061 Course Statistical Analysis Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 week intensive - a minimum of 36 hours Available for Study Abroad and Exchange Y Prerequisites C&ENVENG 7043 Assumed Knowledge elementary statistics (mean, variance, histogram) Course Description General introductory course on mathematical statistics.
+Course Code STATS 7061 Course Statistical Analysis Coordinating Unit Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 week intensive - a minimum of 36 hours Available for Study Abroad and Exchange Y Prerequisites C&ENVENG 7043 Assumed Knowledge elementary statistics (mean, variance, histogram) Course Description General introductory course on mathematical statistics.
 Summary statistics and statistical inference.
 Histograms and sample statistics.
 Probability and probability distributions.
 Detailed coverage of Gaussian (normal) distribution and the lognormal distribution.
 Sampling distributions and tests of significance.
 Analysis of variance.
 Multiple variables with emphasis on the bivariate case.
 Correlation and regression.
 Bayes' theorem and introduction to Bayesian statistics.
 Gy's sampling theory for the sampling of particulate materials.